Beautiful and Responsible Landscape Lighting

 According to a report issued by the National Institutes of Health, “The health effects of light pollution have not been as well defined for humans as for wildlife, although a compelling amount of epidemiologic evidence points to a consistent association between exposure to indoor artificial nighttime light and health problems such as breast cancer, says George Brainard, a professor of neurology at Jefferson Medical College, Thomas Jefferson University in Philadelphia.”

-Nighttime lighting can disrupt our circadian rhythm which is what keeps us awake during the day and allows us to sleep at night.
+Nighttime lighting disrupts our circadian rhythm which is what keeps us awake during the day and allows us to sleep at night.
 “Disruption of the circadian clock is linked to several medical disorders in humans, including depression, insomnia, cardiovascular disease, and cancer…” says Ron Chepesiuk in his article Missing the dark: health effects of light pollution.

 And according to Bill Blakemore in his article Scientists Say Darkness Benefits Health “Scientists have now discovered that only when it’s really dark can your body produce the hormone called melatonin.
 Melatonin fights diseases, including breast and prostate cancer.”